 How is the technology used in the Owlet Pregnancy Band different from a doppler?

 There is a distinct difference between a fetal doppler ultrasound monitor and the Owlet Pregnancy Band.
 Fundamentally, the former uses active sensing which sends high, inaudible frequency sound through the body tissue.

 FDA recommends against using ultrasound outside of a trained healthcare setting due to the risks associated with it.
 Specifically, it introduces the risk of tissue overheating which can lead to cavitation in cases of prolonged exposure.
 As such, the doppler ultrasound is meant to be used by medical professionals that are trained in how to operate and interpret these devices.
 Using these devices without training can increase the stress for pregnant mothers and provide incorrect information regarding Baby’s wellbeing.

-On the other hand, as mentioned above, the Owlet Pregnancy Band uses passive sensing and picks up low-level electrical signals normally produced by the mother’s and baby’s heart rate, similar to an electrocardiogram technology (ECG).
+The Owlet Pregnancy Band uses completely different technology for passive sensing, and picks up low-level electrical signals normally produced by the mother’s and baby’s heart rate, similar to an electrocardiogram technology (ECG).
 It is a listening device and does not send any signal back through the body.
 The Owlet Pregnancy Band’s algorithm uses the signals collected to estimate heart rate for the mom as well as the baby.